DerekFreel56/Secure-FTP-Server-Setup-with-Per-User-Configuration/README.md

 The setup is optimized for user management, security, and controlled file transfers.
 This FTP solution is ideal for environments requiring isolated user access with customizable permissions.
 It provides a robust, scalable, and secure way to manage FTP users while ensuring compliance with best security practices.

+Welcome to suggestions and collabration and if any have better idea to update/upgrade the script do let me know.